ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 Yes, you can have multiple long-term disability insurance policies.

-Many people choose to supplement their employer-sponsored long-term disability insurance with additional coverage to increase their total protection and safeguard more of their income.
+Many people choose to supplement their employer-sponsored long-term disability insurance with additional coverage for more benefits.

 3) Will my long-term disability insurance payments go down if I get other benefits?